GreeenGoo/fake-game-store/README.md

 </div>
 <p></p>

-, which he can use to access a new form and enter a new password:
+, which he can use after being automatically directed to a new form to enter a new password:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Forgot-password-new-password-form.jpg" alt="Fake Game Store"/>